Armed forces have decided to induct females in NDA, Centre tells SC

 New Delhi: The Centre informed the Supreme Court on Wednesday that the armed forces have decided to induct women into the National Defence Academy (NDA).

-The ASG sought apex court's permission to place the details on record through affidavit and sought status quo in this year's exams as this needs procedure and infrastructural changes.
+The ASG sought the Apex Court's permission to place the details on record through affidavit and sought status quo in this year's exams as this needs procedure and infrastructural changes.

 The top court said it has been periodically nudging the authorities to do it themselves and it believes that they are best suited to evolve the whole.